ejmiranda/samples/README.md

 14. **Silly Story Generator:** Generate a random story from text in arrays.
 15. **Pow:** User inputs two numbers for exponentiation.
 16. **FizzBuzz:** Print numbers.
 Multiples of 3 and/or 5 get `Fizz`, `Buzz` or both.
-17. **Gues List:** Checks a guest list and adds names to a refused list and an admitted list.
+17. **Guest List:** Checks a guest list and adds names to a refused list and an admitted list.

 > **_"What's in the box?"_** - David Mills